opensearch-project/documentation-website/_ingest-pipelines/processors/copy.md

 # Copy processor

-The `copy` processor copies the entire object from one existing field to another field.
+The `copy` processor copies an entire object in an existing field to another field.

 ## Syntax